Imisioluwa/notetaking_app/README.md

 ###export json, csv --
 -- User will be able to export notes in json or csv file format.
 ###syncnotes --
--- User will be able to write, store and retrieve notes from database.
+-- User will be able to write, store and retrieve notes from firebase.